Calvin Quek

-Calvin Quek Jun Jie is a Singapore sprinter who specialises in the 400m and 400m hurdles.
+Calvin Quek Jun Jie (born 26 February 1996) is a Singapore sprinter who specialises in the 400 m and 400 m hurdles.

 As a schoolboy, Quek was a perennial medallist at National Schools in both events.
 He first broke the 400m hurdles national record in February 2022 with a time of 51.73s at a Southeast Asian Games Trial.
 Subsequently, at the SEA Games in Hanoi, he rewrote his national record with a time of 51.19s and became the first Singaporean to win a SEA Games medal in the event since 1969.
+That year, he also competed in the 2022 Commonwealth Games and 2022 Asian Games.

-At the 2023 SEA Games in Phnom Penh, he ran 50.75s to secure a bronze again.
-At the same competition, he was part of the 4x400m quartet that broke the national record.
+At the 2023 SEA Games in Phnom Penh, Quek ran 50.75s to secure a bronze again.
+At the same competition, he was part of the 4 × 400 m quartet that broke the national record.
 In the World University Games, he ran 50.43s to rewrite his 400m hurdles national record.
-Other competitions Quek had previously competed in include the 2022 Commonwealth Games and 2022 Asian Games.
-In August 2025, Quek rewrote his 400m hurdles record twice: first in Kyoto (50.24s), and subsequently in Yokohama (49.75s).